mosiichuk/frontend-base/README.md

 ```
 git clone git@github.com:mosiichuk/frontend-base.git
 ```
-3. In the root of the folder run command:
+3. To start development in the root of the folder run command:
 ```
 npm run start
 ```
+It will run local dev server and all your changes will be immediately reflected in browser.

 ## Branching strategy
-1. Before starting to work on new tast, pull new changes from master branch.
+1. Before starting to work on new task, pull new changes from master branch.
 ```
 git checkout master
 git pull